PotestQuiVult/stylebi/README.md

 ### Import Example Datasets
 To import example datasets that are useful for learning StyleBI, download the [examples.zip](community-examples/examples.zip) file, and import the assets into your environment.
 See [Import Assets](https://www.inetsoft.com/docs/stylebi/InetSoftUserDocumentation/1.0.0/administration/ImportExportAssets.html#ImportAssets)  for instructions on how to do this.
 See the [StyleBI Documentation](https://www.inetsoft.com/docs/stylebi) for complete information on how to manage the server and how to create Dashboards.

+### Use latest build
+Note: The latest build may be unstable and should only be used in production environments after a complete validation test cycle.
+To use the latest build, Save [community-examples/.env](community-examples/.env) file in the same folder as the [community-examples/docker-compose.yaml](community-examples/docker-compose.yaml) file by clicking on the link then click "Download raw file" button at upper right corner of the file editing area.
+Edit the .env file to comment out the default build and uncomment the nightly build.

 ## Build from Source

 ### Prerequisites